Sooraj Dooba Hain: Picturization and marketing

-Though, the released music video features the three leading actors from the film Jacqueline Fernandez, Arjun Rampal and Ranbir Kapoor, the film version of the song features Rampal and Fernandez only.
-On 18 December 2014, stills of the song, which show Fernandez romancing both Kapoor and Rampal were released.
-The song is picturised on a contrast of locations from long drives, to quaint beaches to energetic clubs.
+The released music video features the three leading actors from the film Jacqueline Fernandez, Arjun Rampal and Ranbir Kapoor, although the film version of the song features Rampal and Fernandez only.
+On 18 December 2014, stills of the video, which show Fernandez romancing both Kapoor and Rampal, were released.
+The song is picturized on a contrast of locations from long drives, to quaint beaches to energetic clubs.
+The song is shot in scenic locations from Malaysia.

 The music video shows Fernandez shaking her leg on the dance floor.
 She is accompanied by Rampal, who matches dance steps with her while Kapoor "looks intense and cut off" in the song.
 It also shows Fernandez romance with Rampal and Kapoor through various snippets from the film.
-In the song, Rampal is seen donning a fedora hat, while Fernandez dons two avatars, as she plays a dual role in the film.
-When in the same frame with Kapoor, she is seen sporting a faux bob hair style though she is dressed very casually with her long tresses and accessories including bands and bracelets with a tattoo on her neck and wrist, when in the company of Rampal.
-The song is shot in scenic locations from Malaysia.
-In a scene of the song, Fernandez is seen wearing a "long chain" on her neck which was designed by herself.
+In the video, Rampal is seen donning a fedora hat, while Fernandez dons two avatars, as she plays a dual role in the film.
+When in the same frame with Kapoor, she is seen sporting a faux bob hair style, but she is dressed very casually with long tresses, accessories including bands and bracelets, and a tattoo on her neck and wrist when in the company of Rampal.
+In one scene, Fernandez is seen wearing a "long chain" on her neck which was designed by herself.

-Since June 2014, Ranbir Kapoor has been the brand ambassador for the AskMe mobile application.
-As one of their marketing strategy, AskMe signed a marketing and promotion deal with T-Series for "Sooraj Dooba Hai" which also features Kapoor in the video, has the words 'Ask Me' incorporated in the lyrics at four places.
-Apart from the lyrics, the video also shows their product placement in the background, when Jacqueline Fernandez and Arjun Rampal dance to the beats of the song in an uptown club.
+Since June 2014, Kapoor has been the brand ambassador for the AskMe mobile application.
+As one of their marketing strategy, AskMe signed a marketing and promotion deal with T-Series for "Sooraj Dooba Hain" which also features Kapoor in the video, has the words 'Ask Me' incorporated in the lyrics at four places.
+Apart from the lyrics, the video also shows product placement for the company in the background, when Fernandez and Rampal dance to the beats of the song in an uptown club.

 Release and response

-First look of the song was published on 18 December 2014 by The Times of India.
-The music video of the song was officially released on 19 December 2014, through the YouTube channel of T-Series.
-The song was exclusively released on Hungama.com and was available for the next three days from the time of release., On 22 December, the full song was released digitally as a single, and was available at online music-streaming platforms.
+A first look at the song was published on 18 December 2014 by The Times of India.
+The music video was officially released on 19 December 2014, through the YouTube channel of T-Series.
+The song was exclusively released on Hungama.com and was available for the next three days from the time of release.
+On 22 December, the full song was released digitally as a single, becoming available on various online music-streaming platforms.
 The music video of the song was the first track released from the film.

 Apart from topping the music charts, the song was considered as "the party anthem of the season".
 Within 24 hours of release, the song received 650,000 views on YouTube.